 In their report to the American Gaming Association on the potential economic impacts of sports betting legalization, Oxford Economics (2018) identified jobs, income, and tax revenue as the main areas of impact.
 They noted that the direct economic impacts of jobs and income generated by legal sports betting operations would depend primarily on a shift in spending from illegal to legal markets.
-They further noted that the indirect and induced effects8 of legal sports betting although a portion would represent a net gain.
+They further noted that the indirect and induced effects8 of legal sports betting would not be entirely new since a portion of these effects already occur as a result of illegal sports betting although a portion would represent a net gain.
 In this section of the report, we focus on tax revenues and job creation since these are two of the few metrics available.